 - Fingerprint door locks – If you have a smart phone, you can utilize fingerprint technology.
 Fingerprint door locks are becoming increasingly popular for an added level of security.

 - Smart cameras – Home security cameras are becoming more common with the ability to connect cameras to Wi-Fi.
 You can view photos and videos anywhere, anytime.

 - Doorbell cameras – Doorbell cameras are perfect for keeping an eye on your front door without interruption from what you’re doing.
 You can watch your package being delivered or meet the neighborhood friends at the door before they knock or ring.

 Now that you know a little bit more about home security systems, you can confidently choose the type and technologies that best suit your family’s needs.
-Check out our other Neighborly blogs for more helpful tips and tricks for the home!
+Check out our other Neighborly Expert Tips for more helpful tips and tricks for the home!